grafana/k6-learn/Modules/Introduction to Performance Testing.md

 ### Question 1

-Which type of performance testing does k6 excel in?
+Which type of testing does k6 excel in?

 A: Back-end testing

 B: Manual testing

-C: Usability testing
+C: Accessibility testing

 ### Question 2